Schiwo/The-German-Phenomenological-Control-Scale/README.md

 ## Audio Files
 The audio files are split into different parts so implimentation into online survey builders is easier.
 Before starting the survey we let the participants do a sound check to make sure the volume is adequate, we used a royalty free music file for this.
 - Audio file 1:The whole intro and all excersises except for the last one.
 For our study, we uploaded this first file to Youtube (can be found here: https://youtu.be/deED0TOOkWM) with a black background.
-This was done so it is easier to fade the three coloured balls in the negative visual halluzination in and out, the image file for this excersise is also provided.
-If there is an option to skip to the next page it should only be pressable after the whole video has played, otherwise people might watch the video at a faster speed or skip parts.
+This was done so it is easier to fade the three coloured balls in the negative visual halluzination in and out.
+The image file for this excersise is provided as well.
+If there is an option to skip to the next page it should only be pressable after the whole video has been played, otherwise people might watch the video at a faster speed or skip parts.
 - Audio file 2: The amnesia task
 - Audio file 3: Asking the participant to write down everything they remember (before being asked to remember everything again)
 - Audio file 4: Asking the participant to write down everything they remember (after being asked to remember everything again)